Israel World Jewry Bureau

 IsraAid

 IsraAID is an international non-governmental humanitarian aid organization based in Israel.
 Since their founding in 2001, their teams have worked in emergency and long-term development settings in more than 60 countries around the world.
+IsraAID provides humanitarian assistance all over the world to overcome extreme crises and has provided millions with the vital support needed to move from destruction to reconstruction, and eventually, to sustainable living.

 Krembo Wings